appacademy/Module-1-Resources/week1/d3-more-functions/README.md

 - [Function Expression Syntax Demo]

-`First Class Objects`
+`First Class Functions`

-- First Class Objects can be
+- First Class Functions can be
   1. Stored in a variable, object, or array (objects next week)
   2. passed as an argument to a function (next week)
   3. returned from a function (next week)